 The USDF is responsible for operating the systems that track all raw data and released data products, including managing their movement, backup, and lifetime.
-These systems must be fault-tolerant for high availability and must also be able to catch up after failures such as network outages.
+These systems must be fault-tolerant and able to catch up after failures.

 2.5 US Data Access Center